-- Maroon/Burgundy scrubs
+- Maroon/Burgundy scrubs Beginning in the Fall 2022 semester, incoming students will be required to purchase black scrub tops and black bottoms.
+Currently enrolled students may continue to wear burgundy scrubs for the duration of their program.

 - Program patch for each uniform and lab jacket (to be placed on the left breast pocket area); patches are available for purchase through the MCCC Bookstore

 - Pen light

 - White closed-toe shoes

 - White hosiery/socks

 - Watch with a second hand

 - MCCC Student ID (nursing student ID will be arranged by the program)

 - Bandage scissors

 - Stethoscope